 - 2 tablespoons flour

-The night before serving, place a wire rack on a rimmed baking sheet and lay pork chops on top.
+- The night before serving, place a wire rack on a rimmed baking sheet and lay pork chops on top.
 In a small bowl, combine salt and sugar and rub evenly over chops.
 Place, uncovered, in refrigerator.
-Remove from fridge an hour before cooking.

-Heat two tablespoons of the oil in a 12-inch cast iron skillet over high heat.
+- Heat two tablespoons of the oil in a 12-inch cast iron skillet over high heat.
 Turn on an exhaust fan — things could get exciting.)
 When the oil begins to smoke, add two pork chops to the pan.
 Sear for about one minute on the first side without tinkering — chop should be deep golden-brown.
 Then flip and sear a minute or so on the other side until beautifully golden.
 Finally, stack the chops and pick them up with tongs, holding the “fat cap” (the fatty side of the chop) against the bottom of the pan to sear.
-Remove chops to a plate and cook remaining chops in the same way (or use multiple skillets).
+Remove chops to a plate, pour off used oil (but don't wipe pan), and cook remaining chops two at a time in the same way, starting with fresh oil.
+(Or use multiple skillets).